maupilia/SRT/sphinx/Figures/Check-fig/Check-fig.rst

        .. figure:: srt_vistaglobale.png
 	  :align: center

-          **Nuraghe-mng** is the destination for your schedules, and is the machine where you run the system and where you should find the  input terminal and all the monitors.
+          **Nuraghe-mng** is the machine where you run the system and where you should find the input terminal and all the monitors.
+It is also the destination for your schedules.

 OperatorInput